grafana/scenes/docusaurus/docs/getting-started.md

 }
 ```

-### Rendering Scene
+### 2. Render a scene

-Use the following code in your Grafana App Plugin page to render the Hello World scene:
+Use the following code in your Grafana app plugin page to render the "Hello World" scene:

 ```tsx
 import React from 'react';